-Just to confuse things further… When it comes to taking the official exam the scenarios, questions and responses have been vetted and tested carefully to avoid any misunderstandings, but if you are preparing for the exam you may come across example scenarios that have been written by trainers or practitioners that are not quite so rigorous.
-It is useful to check whether the examples you are working through are from official sources or not; the most useful ones to help you prepare for the exam are official examples, or questions from previous, actual exams.
+Just to confuse things further… When it comes to taking the official exam, the scenarios, questions, and responses have been vetted and tested carefully to avoid any misunderstandings; but if you are preparing for the exam, you may come across example scenarios that have been written by trainers or practitioners that are not quite so rigorous.
+It is useful to check whether the examples you are working through are from official sources or not; the most useful ones to help you prepare for the exam are official examples or questions from previous, actual exams.

 What Else can you do to Improve Your Chances of Success in the Exam?

-Well firstly, remember that the Open Group Level 2 exam depends on very precise wording and context.
-In the official exam, you can assume that the wording of the scenarios, questions and answers is checked very thoroughly, so when it comes to taking the actual exam it is extremely unlikely that you will get anything that strays from the gospel according to TOGAF.
-You can use this to your advantage by reading exam questions very carefully, and by applying the good EA technique of deconstruction to really get to understand the topic that each scenario is testing.
+Well, firstly, remember that the Open Group Level 2 exam depends on very precise wording and context.
+In the official exam, you can assume that the wording of the scenarios, questions, and answers is checked very thoroughly, so when it comes to taking the actual exam, it is extremely unlikely that you will get anything that strays from the gospel according to TOGAF.
+You can use this to your advantage by reading exam questions very carefully and by applying the good EA technique of ‘deconstruction’ to really get to understand the topic that each scenario is testing.

 In the real world, this is part of the architectural debate led by the EA team to decide the most appropriate resolution of a set of concerns.
 In the official exam, the ordering of the answers is, again, something that is rigorously checked, but you may also come across examples elsewhere that reflect the views of the one or two people responsible for writing the examples!

-So, when you are analyzing your options in the exam you can apply the same type of comparative thinking.
+So, when you are analyzing your options in the exam, you can apply the same type of comparative thinking.
 On the one hand, from your study and knowledge of the TOGAF documentation, you have a set of criteria that you can use to evaluate the “correct” answer.
 The more that an option matches the descriptions and concepts in TOGAF, the more likely it is to be the “correct” answer in the exam.